tsega7659/Web_development_practice/README.md

-This repository includes my initial exercises in HTML, CSS, and various JavaScript tasks.
+This repository includes my practicing exercises in HTML, CSS, and various JavaScript tasks.